Here's How You Can Work in Spain with a Student Visa

 Can I get a work permit after finishing my studies?

-Yes, if you are a higher education student you can apply to change your student visa for Spanish residency – with a right to work – if you have completed your degree and lived at least three years in Spain.
+Yes, if you are a higher education student you can apply to change your student visa for Spanish residency – with a right to work – if you have completed your degree in Spain.
 Depending on which region of Spain you are in, you may need a full-time job offer with a contract that lasts at least one year to do this.
 (Read more about how to get into a university in Spain as an international student.)

 Those graduates considered to be ‘Highly qualified professionals’ with a job offer can apply for a specialist visa – the administrative process is broadly similar but approval is usually faster.
 Since 2018, it has also been possible to apply for a 12-month, non-renewable ‘job search’ stay immediately after completing a university bachelors or master’s degree (or other Level 6 and higher qualifications as per the European Qualifications Framework).
 For this you need to have sufficient funds to support yourself financially while you search for a job or set up a new business.

-We hope this clears up some of the doubts you may have about getting a work permit in Spain with a student visa.
+We hope this clears up some of the doubts you may have about how to work in Spain with a student visa.
 If you’re interested in coming to study in Spain and would like further guidance on work permits or any other issues, get in touch with us at Expanish!

 DISCLAIMER: This is an informative guide, based on available information from official government and other sources.
 It does not offer any rights or guarantees.
 Rules can change over time, and vary in different countries or regions, so always check information and requirements with official sources.